 American Brass Band

-Join us for a special evening showcasing the golden age of concert band music featuring American patriotic music the evening before Independence Day.
+Join us for a special evening showcasing the golden age of concert band music featuring American patriotic music.
 The Blawenburg Band is one of the oldest community bands in the state, founded in 1890 in Blawenburg, NJ.
 The members of the Band range in age from their teens to their nineties, and include teachers and students, research scientists, lawyers, computer specialists, homemakers and active retirees.
 Some players have years of training and professional experience, others learned to play as children and are dedicated amateurs.